Climbing (Climbing Wall and Related Activities)

 - cross-link foam 5 cm (2”)

 - dual-density 5 cm (2”)

-- mats of equivalent compaction rating as determined by manufacturer
+- mats of equivalent compaction rating as determined by the manufacturer.

-- The wearing of a helmet (or not) must be professionally determined based on the existing hazards in the facility (e.g, toe/hand holds, features) and/or the operating system (e.g, auto-belay).
+- The wearing of a helmet (or not) must be professionally determined based on the existing hazards in the facility (for example, toe/hand holds, features) and/or the operating system (for example, auto-belay).

 - Facilities must provide helmets when their use is not hazardous or when they are required by the school/board, or parents/guardians.

 - When appropriate, helmets that are commercially and specifically manufactured for climbing must be properly fitted (as per manufacturer’s guidelines) and properly worn.